Join my community and receive my free ebook! Subscribe now >>

 For those already with high blood pressure, these medications can further push your numbers higher, increasing your risks.

-One study showed that those who tool anti inflammatory such as ibuprofen at least 22 times per month had an increased risk of having high blood pressure by 86 percent.
+One study showed that those who took anti inflammatory such as ibuprofen, at least 22 times per month had an increased risk of having high blood pressure by 86 percent.

 Comparatively, those who took acetaminophen were twice as likely to have high blood pressure.

 If you are a high blood pressure patient, a doctor should carefully weigh the use of any type of over the counter medications.
 This includes any medication that contains aspirin in it.